reactgraphqlacademy/fb-messenger/README.md

 - "catch" the error so the app doesn't crash
 - Report the error
 - Handle the error and show a fallback UI to the user.
-Hint: add an error state in ThreadsContainer
+Hint: set the error state in ThreadsContainer

 4- Handle the error thrown during the rendering of components/Chat.js.
 Hint, use an Error boundary.
 You can use `src/components/ErrorBoundary.js`.